 Empathy is furthered by noticing the small stuff—tone, a person’s body language, and tiny shifts in his or her mood.
 This practice increases your sensitivity to the emotions and reactions of the other person, which is necessary for truly “getting” someone.

 For example, after noticing those symptoms, when you speak with someone, their facial expression can determine the tone.
-They feel heard and supported.
+They feel heard and supported, reinforcing practices to develop emotional intelligence in everyday interactions.

 5. Practice Staying Calm During Stressful Moments

-If you let your fear, anger, or whatever else is building up in you take over, your breath and reaction can spiral out of control.
-Staying calm gives you the chance to make the best choice.
-This could involve a simple breathing cycle, a pause, or a quick refocus on your core values.
-It will help others stay calm and trust you in stressful times.
+If you let your fear, anger, or whatever else is percolating in you take the wheel, your breath and reaction can spin out of control, particularly if you don’t have great habits around emotional intelligence.
+Remaining calm allows you the opportunity to make your best decision.
+The practice may be as simple as a breathing cycle, a pause, or a brief refocusing on your core values.
+It will also help other people remain calm and trust you in times of distress.

 6. Reflect on Your Reactions at the End of the Day

-At the very least, daily reflection allows you to see patterns in your reactions.
-Even a short look back at your day helps you see what caused your emotions and how you responded, no matter how much time you have for it.
+At the very least, daily reflection allows you to observe patterns in your responses, which helps reinforce habits of emotional intelligence.
+And even a brief look back on your day allows you to see what was at the root of your emotions and how much time you have for it.

 7. Build Better Relationships Through Honest Communication